Experimental quantum key distribution certified by Bell's theorem: Security statement

 Define also three smoothing parameters $\es, \es', \es'' > 0$ satisfying the condition

 and let $b=\frac{4}{\ln{2}}$.
 A key $\bK_A$ of length

 produced by the protocol described in Sec.~\ref{sec:protocol} is $(\max(\eEA, \ePA + 2\es) + 4 \eh)$-sound. \end{proposition}

 The parameters $\ell, n, \gamma, \omega_\thresh$ and $m$ are explicit parameters in the DIQKD protocol, while the parameters $t, \eh, \ePA, \eEA, \alpha', \alpha'', \es, \es'$ and $ \es''$ are more abstract quantities that appear in the derivation of the theorem.
 For a given choice of $n$, $\gamma$, $m$ and $\omega_\thresh$, the remaining parameters can be optimized in order to maximize the final key length $\ell$ --- in general, we would simply perform this optimization heuristically.
 In our case, we express $m$ and $\omega_\thresh$ through \Cref{eq:syndromeLength,west,qest}, fix $n$ and $\gamma$, and optimize all other parameters, except $\eh=2^{-61}$ which is fixed by our use of the VHASH algorithm.
 Proposition~\ref{prop:keyrate} is proven in the next Section.
+General properties of the key length certified by Proposition~\ref{prop:keyrate} are illustrated in Fig~\ref{fig:noise_SQ} and~\ref{fig:parametersDependency}.